yugoccp/poc-semantic-kernel/README.md

 # PoC using Semantic Kernel

-PoC project to help myself learning with the power of AI :)
+PoC project to help myself learning with the power of AI using [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel) :)
 Created reusable prompts to ask commons questions.

 # Usage